 What to See in Russia

 - I am going to sound banal, but start with Moscow and Saint Petersburg.
 First, you cannot go to Russia and not see those cities, it just doesn’t make any sense.
-The amount of historical and cultural sites both Moscow and Saint Petersburg have per square meter is mind-blowing.
+The amount of historical and cultural sites in Moscow is mind-blowing.
+And Saint Petersburg with its beautiful churches, hidden courtyards, and majestic palaces is one of the most romantic cities in Europe.
 You can spend a month in each city and still not cover all the attractions.
 And second, these are the two cities easiest to explore if you don’t speak Russian.
 Street signs, metro map and stations names, menus in restaurants are all translated into English.

 - If you are doing the full length of Trans-Siberian train journey, make breaks and go out to explore cities on the way.
 I know it’s a dream for many people traveling to Russia, but I have to say, no Russian ever dreamed of traveling by train for seven days (which is how long it takes from end to end) just for the sake of it.
 When a foreigner asked me for the first time if I had done the full length of Trans-Siberian, my answer was genuine “why would I do that?”
 That is not to discourage you, I just find it funny.